-Deze bijsluiter is voor het laatst goedgekeurd in november 2023.
+Deze bijsluiter is voor het laatst goedgekeurd in februari 2024

-The following information is intended for healthcare professionals only:
+The following information is intended for medical or healthcare professionals only:

-Directions for the proper use of <PRODUCT NAME> is provided in section 3.
+Direction for the proper use of [Nationally completed name] is provided in section 3.

-One vial of <PRODUCT NAME> concentrate contains 500 mg levetiracetam (5 ml concentrate of 100 mg/ml).
-See Table 1 for the recommended preparation and administration of <PRODUCT NAME> concentrate to achieve a total daily dose of 500 mg, 1000 mg, 2000 mg, or 3000 mg in two divided doses.
+One vial of [Nationally completed name] 100 mg/ml concentrate for solution for infusion contains 500 mg levetiracetam (5 ml concentrate of 100 mg/ml).
+See Table 1 for the recommended preparation and administration of [Nationally completed name] 100 mg/ml concentrate for solution for infusion to achieve a total daily dose of 500 mg, 1000 mg, 2000 mg, or 3000 mg in two divided doses.